Stoke-on-Trent railway station: The station today

 Stoke-on-Trent station is managed by Avanti West Coast.
 It has three passenger platforms and, until recently, had one central through line without a platform, which has now been removed.
 The main entrance to the station is from Winton Square, opposite the North Stafford Hotel, into a large modern booking hall; it has an enquiry office, Fast Ticket machines, an HSBC cashpoint and level access to platform 1 from which southbound and eastbound trains normally depart.
-On this platform are the main buildings, refreshment room and bar which sells cigarettes, newspapers and a selection of magazines, free CCTV-covered cycle-locking racks, a post box, free newly refurbished toilets for both ladies and gentlemen, a refurbished waiting room, a first class lounge with Wi-Fi and offices for the British Transport Police.
+On this platform are the main buildings, refreshment room and bar, free CCTV-covered cycle-locking racks, a post box, toilets for ladies and gentlemen, a refurbished waiting room, a first class lounge with Wi-Fi and offices for the British Transport Police.
 In April 2011, a series of FalcoLevel two-tier cycle parking systems were installed providing secure accommodation for up to 66 bikes.